One of the most important things you can do to have a long-lasting tattoo is to keep it clean, and wash it properly.

 The First Wash

-- When your tattoo artist is finished, they’ll wipe your tattoo down and wrap it in a bandage or film to keep it protected.
+- When your tattoo artist is finished, they’ll probably wrap it in a tattoo bandage or plastic foil to keep it protected.
 Your artist will advise you when to remove the bandage, either a few hours after you leave the shop, or even the next morning to keep it from leaking.

 - You should wash your tattoo for the first time once you’ve removed the bandage or film.
 This first wash is the start of your healing process.
 Removing the bandage might be messy and a little painful, especially since your skin is extra sensitive at this point.

 - Wash the tattoo with tattoo foam soap or mild soap.